alaynat/GetMyWeatherAPI/GetMyWeatherAPI.md

 ## How to use GetMyWeather

-GetMyWeather will replace the following HTML with the retuned results:
+**GetMyWeather** replaces the following HTML with the retuned results:

 ```html
 <div id="forecast"> </div>